-Bylaw administration involves managing a range of bylaws to allow Council to manage issues associated with community nuisance, protect public health, and manage Council's assets.
+Bylaw administration involves managing a range of bylaws to allow Council to manage issues associated with community nuisance, protect public health, and manage Council's assets pool fencing pursuant to the Building Act 2004.

 Animal and dog control delivers animal control services in the areas of dog registration, complaint response, wandering stock, and general animal control, as required by the Dog Control Act 1996, Impounding Act 1955 and Council's Dog Control Policy and Bylaw.